Nateowami/Solve4x/README.md

 Documentation
 =============
 You can find documentation on [the wiki](https://github.com/Nateowami/Solve4x/wiki).
-If you're wondering how the program works/should work, checkout [an article about program flow and its general  structure](https://github.com/Nateowami/Solve4x/wiki/Program-Flow) (which is also on the wiki).
+If you're wondering how the program works/should work, check out [an article about program flow and its general  structure](https://github.com/Nateowami/Solve4x/wiki/Program-Flow) (also on the wiki).